 - Once the pasta and asparagus are cooked, before draining, reserve about 1/2 cup of that starchy pasta water.
 I always add some of it with my final stir before serving.
 It helps with the texture of the pasta and the sauce, making them even that more creamier.

 - Reserve some fresh lemon slices for garnish and a lemony presentation.

-- And speaking of presentation there’s always something special about serving pasta in pasta bowls.
-I like white and shallow.
-Amazon has a great selection if you’re in the mood to browse.
+- And speaking of presentation there’s always something special about serving pasta in white shallow pasta bowls.

 Recipe for Angel Hair Pasta And Asparagus and Lemon Cream Sauce

 This recipe is simple, light and beautiful choice for your first warm weather dinner on the patio.
 I hope you give this one a try and if you do, please come back and let me know how you liked it and give the recipe a star rating.
 Your feedback is valuable to me for developing future recipes.